shaik1002/biggitlabbomb/doc/development/database_review.md

 ActiveRecord methods requires extra care because they modify data and can perform poorly, or they can destroy data if improperly scoped.
 These methods are also [incompatible with Common Table Expression (CTE) statements](sql.md#when-to-use-common-table-expressions).
-Danger will comment on a merge request diff when these methods are used.
+Danger will comment on a Merge Request Diff when these methods are used.

-Follow documentation for [preparation when adding or modifying queries](#preparation-when-adding-or-modifying-queries) to add the raw SQL query and query plan to the merge request description, and request a database review.
+Follow documentation for [preparation when adding or modifying queries](#preparation-when-adding-or-modifying-queries) to add the raw SQL query and query plan to the Merge Request description, and request a database review.

 ### How to review for database